taiki-e/install-action/README.md

 When installing the tool from GitHub Releases, this action will download the tool or its installer from GitHub Releases using HTTPS with tlsv1.2+.
 This is basically considered to be the same level of security as [the recommended installation of rustup](https://www.rust-lang.org/tools/install).

 If you want a higher level of security, consider working on [#1](https://github.com/taiki-e/install-action/issues/1).

+## Compatibility

+This action has been tested for GitHub-hosted runners (Ubuntu, macOS, Windows) and containers (Ubuntu, Debian, Alpine).
+To use this action in self-hosted runners or in containers, you will need to install at least the following:

+- bash
+- cargo (if you install cargo subcommands)

 ## Related Projects